Kubernetes Installation#

 Choose Local path as a StorageClass

-25. Keep the default path to store data and then select Ok.
+25. Keep the default path for the Kubernetes storage pool and then select Ok.

 26. Choose yes to enable local persistent storage for Grafana and then select Ok.